-Combining the social, the entrepreneurship and the diversity or simply diving into the changemaking
+Combining social, entrepreneurial, and diversity aspects or simply diving into the changemaking

-DIVERS- a group of brave youth workers, longing to dig deep into the social entrepreneurship, aiming to create solutions for the young people at risk of exclusion.
-Very resistant to extreme heat waves, bugs and effective even after prolonged parties.
+DIVERS- a group of brave youth workers, longing to dig deep into social entrepreneurship, aiming to create solutions for the young people at risk of exclusion.
+Very resistant to extreme heat waves, bugs, and effective even after prolonged parties.

-The Erasmus + projects have this ability to get together diverse people, to roll them through a mixture of adventures just for a short amount of time and to make them friends and partners.
+The Erasmus + projects have the wondrous ability to join together diverse people, roll them through an array of adventures just for a short amount of time, and make the once-strangers into genuine friends and partners.

-Horse riding, bridge building, steps ahead, Ikigai, stepping in others shoes, morning exercising, exploring diversity, crocheting with the local grannies, discussing, feet in the water, sharing, hiking, mapping social enterprises, prototyping, questioning potential clients, developing solutions, mastering Indian dances, presenting fuck ups, modelling business ideas, pitching, competing, eating local food, overcoming fear, shyness and language difficulties, motivating and this enormous watermelon - can you imagine this in only 6 days.
-It is overwhelming, yet highly satisfying.
+Can you imagine in only 6 days - horse-riding, bridge-building, steps ahead, Ikigai, stepping in others shoes, morning exercising, exploring diversity, crocheting with the local grannies, discussing, feet in the water, sharing, hiking, mapping social enterprises, prototyping, questioning potential clients, developing solutions, mastering Indian dances, presenting fuck-ups, modelling business ideas, pitching, competing, eating local food, overcoming fear, shyness and language difficulties, motivating, and the presence of an enormous watermelon.
+It's overwhelming, yet highly satisfying.

-This summer the SoDivers project got together participants from 11 nationalities, representing 8 countries.
+This summer, the SoDivers project got together participants from 11 nationalities, representing 8 countries.
 We had Pakistan, India, Egypt, Portugal, Belgium, Poland, Italy and the Balkan countries - Greece, Slovenia, Romania and Bulgaria in our map of nationalities.
-Covid situation prevent from arriving the participants of the two others partnering countries - Spain and United Kingdom and they joined us virtually for some parts of the training.
-The diverse background and role of trainees allowed us to enable collaboration among experienced NGO professionals and youth workers, as well as organizational volunteers that are students in areas of economics, social sciences, medicine and pharmacy, freelancers and beginners entrepreneurs, designers, corporate specialists - all of them working with young people at risk, activists for inclusion and equality and wannabe changemakers.
+The Covid situation prevented participants of two others partnering countries from attending, Spain and the United Kingdom, so they joined us virtually for some parts of the training.
+The diverse background and role of trainees allowed us to enable collaboration among experienced NGO professionals and youth workers, as well as organizational volunteers that are students in the areas of economics, social sciences, medicine and pharmacy, freelancers and beginning entrepreneurs, designers, and corporate specialists - all of them working with young people at risk, activists for inclusion and equality and wannabe changemakers.

 The training team

-The team was fanstastic; Passionate, knowledgable,energetic and professional
+The team was fantastic; Passionate, knowledgeable, energetic and professional

-Theodora Ivanova (Bulgaria) (lead trainer) with over 20 years of work in design, management and leading training modules and programs and with experience in training for various target groups and topics such as fundraising, social entrepreneurship, BMC, communications, crowdfunding, project design & management; diversity and inclusion, career guidance for young people at risk.
-As a project manager and the training team, she organized the work of the trainers and lead the preparation of the content and methodology.
+Theodora Ivanova (Bulgaria) (lead trainer) has over 20 years of work in design, management, and leading training modules and programs.
+She has experience in training for various target groups and topics such as fundraising, social entrepreneurship, BMC, communications, crowdfunding, project design & management, diversity and inclusion, and career guidance for young people at risk.
+As a project manager on the training team, she organized the work of the trainers and lead the preparation of the content and methodology.
 She presented the main part of the topics in the course on social economy and the tools related to development of the entrepreneurial ideas (value proposition) and the business model.

 Anita Jones (Bulgaria) is an expert with experience in developing and conducting youth activities and training in the field of non-formal education, active citizenship, intercultural dialogue, volunteering and youth participation.
-Serious experience in working with young people from vulnerable groups, career development programs and integration into the work environment of young people of Roma origin.
-Anita is a specialist in group dynamics, reflection and sensitive training for effective communication, interpersonal understanding and empathy and in this capacity planed and organized the tools and everything related to group dynamics, feedback modules and self-reflection.
+This includes serious knowledge in working with young people from vulnerable groups, career development programs and integration into the work environment of young people of Roma origin.
+Anita is a specialist in group dynamics, reflection and sensitive training for effective communication, interpersonal understanding and empathy and in this capacity planned and organized the tools and sections related to group dynamics, feedback modules and self-reflection.
 She conducted the lectures on diversity and inclusion as well.

 Ivelina Gadjeva (Bulgaria) is an inclusive designer and specialist in design thinking, creativity, development of services, projects and programs for people with different needs.
-Having solid expertise in working with young and vulnerable people, she led the modules for creativity, idea generation, design thinking and prototyping, as well as the special activities dedicated to empathy building and getting into each other's shoes experience.
+Having solid expertise in working with young and vulnerable people, she led the modules for creativity, idea generation, design thinking and prototyping, as well as the special activities dedicated to empathy-building and the experience of stepping into each other's shoes.

 Mariakiara Barra (Poland) complemented the team with her expertise in youth projects, volunteering, exchanges and presented to the participants the framework of the European Union's youth programs in the current programming period.